African studies

 African studies is the study of Africa, especially the continent's cultures and societies (as opposed to its geology, geography, zoology, etc.).
 The field includes the study of Africa's history (pre-colonial, colonial, post-colonial), demography (ethnic groups), culture, politics, economy, languages, and religion (Islam, Christianity, traditional religions).
-A specialist in African studies is often referred to as an "africanist".
-A key focus of the discipline is to interrogate epistemological approaches, theories and methods in traditional disciplines using a critical lens that inserts African-centred “ways of knowing” and references.
+A specialist in African studies is often referred to as an "Africanist".

 Africanists argue that there is a need to "deexoticize" Africa and banalise it, rather than understand Africa as exceptionalized and exoticized.
 African scholars, in recent times, have focused on decolonizing African studies, and reconfiguring it to reflect the African experience through an African lens.